Social proof is informational social influence. It’s a psychological and social phenomenon powered by the ‘wisdom of the crowd’.

 When we see that someone else’s experience with something we are considering was good, it reduces uncertainty and offers a “shortcut” for our brains in determining if the choice is, in fact, “good for me.”

 Essentially, when something is popular, and we see a lot of people doing it and rating it positively, our brains don’t have to work as hard to weigh the pros and cons.
 This proof reduces uncertainty to increase trust in whatever it is we see other people doing.
+It sends us a trust signal as we consider our options, and helps us make a more informed decision.
+Our brains love shortcuts, so when we are offered them in the form of social proof, we often respond positively.

 This concept is what Cialdini calls “wisdom of the crowd.”
 (Which is, coincidentally, also how our ML models get smarter for your audience: learn more about behavioral data.)
 The more people who like something, the more likely we are to trust it because of its popularity.